Brain (musician): Early life and education

+Musical career

-Mantia attended the Percussion Institute of Technology in Hollywood, California, during the mid-1980s to further hone his craft.
+Mantia attended the Percussion Institute of Technology in Hollywood, California, during the mid-1980s.
 During this time, he was a member of local funk-rock band named the Limbomaniacs (which would later become part of Ben Wa).
 In 1989, Mantia joined Primus briefly, before breaking his foot, forcing him to pull out of the band.

-In the early '90s, he joined Praxis, a musical project led by Bill Laswell and initially featuring Bernie Worrell, Bootsy Collins and Buckethead.
+In the early 1990s, he joined Praxis, a musical project led by Bill Laswell and initially featuring Bernie Worrell, Bootsy Collins and Buckethead.
 The drummer was a mainstay of Praxis for the 1990s, featuring on most of their albums.
 Mantia recorded with Buckethead on many of Buckethead's solo albums, including Monsters and Robots, Colma, The Cuckoo Clocks of Hell, and Bucketheadland 2, among others.

-Mantia appeared on releases by the industrial metal band Godflesh in the late 1990s, including Songs of Love and Hate, and Love and Hate in Dub.
-In 1996, Mantia rejoined Primus, touring with and recording for four years with the group, appearing on The Brown Album, Rhinoplasty and Antipop.
+Sometime in 1995, Mantia was approached by his cousin Kristin Yee, who was managing industrial metal band Godflesh, to join the band as their drummer.
+He accepted the offer and performed on their 1996 album Songs of Love and Hate as well as Love and Hate in Dub.
+However, Mantia was unable to commit his time in Europe and left the band the same year.
+Some time later, Mantia rejoined Primus, touring with (and recording for) four years with the group, appearing on Brown Album, Rhinoplasty and Antipop.

 In March 2000, Mantia joined the revamped lineup of Guns N' Roses after being recommended to singer Axl Rose by Buckethead (who himself had joined the band a few months earlier).

-In 2003, Mantia appeared on several songs on BT's 2003 release Emotional Technology as well BT's score for the 2003 film Monster.
+In 2003, Mantia appeared on several songs on BT's 2003 release Emotional Technology as well as BT's score for the 2003 film Monster.